ysugimoto/falco/README.md

 `falco` has builtin lint rules. see [rules](https://github.com/ysugimoto/falco/blob/main/docs/rules.md) in detail.

+## Error Levels

+`falco` reports three of severity on linting:

+### ERROR

+VCL may cause error on Fastly, or may cause unexpected behavior for acrual works.

+### WRANING

+VCL could work, but may have potencial bug and cause unexpected behavior for acrual works.

+`falco` does not output warnings defaulty.
+To see them, run with `-v` option.

+### INFORMATION

+VCL is fine, but we suggest to improve your VCL considing from Fastly recommendation.

+`falco` does not output informations defaulty.
+To see them, run with `-vv` option.

 ## Tranforming

 `falco` is planning to transpile Fastly VCL to the other programing language e.g Go (HTTP service), node.js (Lambda@Edge) to use temporal CDN instead of Fastly.